comit-network/spikes/0003-lightning-as-alpha-ledger.md

 2) Bob calls `addholdinvoice` with an amount `X` and the hashed preimage `h(p)` ([more details](https://github.com/lightningnetwork/lnd/blob/aa1cd04dbf07a9195d5ada752f383988d8d01fa7/cmd/lncli/invoicesrpc_active.go#L142)).
 3) Bob sends the generated invoice to Alice.
 4) Alice now can pay the invoice using `sendpayment`.
-5) As soon as Alice is happy (because she is in a good mode), she tells Bob the secret (or he learns it otherwise, see below).
+5) As soon as Alice is happy (because she is in a good mood), she tells Bob the secret (or he learns it otherwise, see below).
 6) Bob settles the payment by calling `settleInvoice` ([more details](https://github.com/lightningnetwork/lnd/blob/aa1cd04dbf07a9195d5ada752f383988d8d01fa7/cmd/lncli/invoicesrpc_active.go#L53)).

 The payment is complete.